-https://<hostname\or\ip>:<port>/config/v1/doc
+https://<hostname_or_ip>:<port>/config/v1/doc

-Tip: The default port numbers are below.

-• Note: This version includes support for JSON-formatted documentation.

-The initial API login credentials use a username of Administrator and the password configured during installation.
-For best security, a new group and user should be created via the Configuration API with only the appropriate permissions enabled.
+- Tip: The default port numbers are below. - Note: This version includes support for JSON-formatted documentation. - The initial API login credentials use the Administrator username and password configured during installation.
+For best security, a new user should be created via the Configuration API with only the appropriate permissions enabled.